NxtLvLSoftware/alpine-typescript/README.md

 }
 ```
-Now register your new component in the `AlpineComponents.bootstrap()` method call:
+Register your new component in the `AlpineComponents.bootstrap()` method call:
 ```typescript
 import { MyComponent } from './components/MyComponent';